 - Community engagement: working with young people to look beyond their school walls and discover the skills they have to offer to make a difference in their wider community through volunteering and community initiative projects.

-Our work is focused on Dublin 1 and 8.
-We work primarily with Transition Year Students but also with a variety of youth groups and projects across the city.
+Until now RISE has focused on Dublin 1 and 8, working primarily with Transition Year Students but also with a variety of youth groups and projects across the city.

 Since our first programme in February 2013 we have worked in the following organisations and schools: